eylulakar/billiemission2120/README.md

 ## Automation

 This repository is built for working with github workflows.
 Each commit to this repository will trigger a github action which will run all the tests.
-You may see all individual resutl in the following link.
+You may see all individual result in the following link.

 https://github.com/eylulakar/billiemission2120/actions